roy845/Easy-sale-assignment/README.md

 ## How to Use

-● Fetching Users:
+<b> ● Fetching Users: </b>

         ● The app automatically fetches user data from the ReqRes API when launched and displays it in a RecyclerView.

-● Adding a User:
+<b> ● Adding a User: </b>

-        ● Click on the 'Add User' floating action button to open a form.
+        ● Click on the + 'Add User' floating action button to open a form.

         ● Enter user details and click 'Add'.

-● Updating a User:
+<b> ● Updating a User: </b>

         ● Click on a user item in the list to open the edit form.

         ● Update the user’s details and click 'Update'.

-● Deleting a User:
+<b> ● Deleting a User: </b>

         ● Swipe left on a user item to delete it.
+        ● A dialog will open to confirm / cancel the operation.

-● Searching a User:
+<b> ● Searching a User: </b>

         ● Searching a user using the textfield found above the recycler view.

+<b> ● Graph views: </b>

+        ● For number of new users added to the app across the month and the ability to select the 5 past months.
+        ● For daily usage in the app in minutes and the ability to select the 5 past weeks.

 ## Assumptions and Challenges